tito-pereira/42_push_swap/README.md

-(push swap intro)
-This project was part of 42's Computer Science Common Core, where i continued to solidify my basics of C programming and also learned a few basics of graphical programming.
+This project was part of 42's Computer Science Common Core, where i continued to solidify my basics of C programming, and it was also an introduction into algorithms, scalability, efficiency and the big O notation.
-In this project, i was tasked with creating a program that would translate numbers in a file corresponding to a map with coordinates and heights into a 3D wireframe model representation of said map.
+In this project, i was tasked with creating a program that would sort a group of integers in ascending order by only using push / swap / rotate actions of two virtual stacks of data, and also doing so inside a limit number of actions, depending on how many integers there were to sort.
 Like every single other 42 project, it had several goals in mind:
 - continued practice of basic C syntax, logic, data types and structures;
 - dynamic data allocation managing;
 - use of tools like GDB and Valgrind to debug, avoid memory leaks and errors;
 - incomplete instructions to promote self learning and error solving;
 - familiarity with Makefile and compilers;
-- graphical programming using MiniLibX;
-- use of 3D matrices;
+- study and use of different sorting algorithms;
-- key mapping and graphical update using matrices;
+- performance testing and analysis using the big O notation;
 - etc;

 This project was made while studying in 42 Porto as part of the Computer Science